jesperberth/automationclass/lab05/lab5.md

 We need to install ansible and python modules for fortios

-Until ansible 2.9 is released, we need to use devel version
+<span style="color:red">Until ansible 2.9 is released, we need to use devel version</span>

 __Type:__